strandtentje/piracee/README.md

 # piracee
 Landing page for sv Cover PiraCee

-Just toss these files in a directory the webserver can reach, and your set.
+Just toss these files in a directory the webserver can reach, and you're set.